Defining the Difference Between the Branded Link and a Generic Link

 So, you have to create short links, but using a generic URL shortener weakens your brand…

 Enter Branded Links

-The solution for this problem is simple – create a branded short link.
+The solution to this problem is simple – create a branded short link.

-I’ve already showed you examples of various brands using them to share content and information: Pepsi, Virgin and others.
+I’ve already shown you examples of various brands using them to share content and information: Pepsi, Virgin and others.

 But there are plenty more:

 A shortlink gives you more space for including content in social media posts and helps to drive brand recognition and awareness.

 But there are other benefits of using branded links too:

 They provide a strong quality signal about the content you share.
 Aligning the content you share with your brand will help send a strong signal that the information you point your audience to is of high quality.
 This in turn will help establish your authority and brand recognition:

 - Users whom the content has helped will most likely remember who recommended it and associate your brand with helpfulness.